violetteallotey/violette/README.md

 ### Aloha World, I'm Violette! 👋

 🔍 Witness the power of data unleashed by an awe-inspiring data scientist and financial virtuoso, crafting decisions that transcend the mundane!
 Behold my projects in all their glory!
-🔭 Behold, as I toil away on mind-boggling new projects, like a mad genius in his laboratory!
+🔭 Behold, as I toil away on mind-boggling new projects, like a mad genius in her laboratory!
 🌱 I thirstily drink from the fountain of machine learning knowledge, forever eager to expand my expertise!
-👯 I am on a quest for brilliant minds to collaborate with, in the realms of data analysis, data science, and software sorcery!
+👯 I am on a quest for brilliant minds to collaborate with, in the realms of data analysis, data science, and financial analysis!
 💬 Speaketh thy query, for I am here to enlighten thee with my boundless wisdom!
 ⚡ Unleash the fun fact: I am perpetually ready to embark on new work adventures! 😄 Let us unite and engage in an epic conversation, for I am truly extraordinary!